Free Will in Ancient Thought

 "There is no doubt that the belief in a free will became so widespread, indeed for a long time almost universal, thanks to the influence of Christianity."

-But we shall have occasion to consider this in detail when we discuss Origen and
+2. But we shall have occasion to consider this in detail when we discuss Origen

 and Augustine.
-For now I will restrict myself to a consideration of the Stoics' main philosophical
+For now I will restrict myself to a consideration of the

 εἱμαρμένῃ is a perfect participle of μείρομαι

-μείρομαι, meiromai, verb, "receive as one's portion" and an all-encompassing divine providence, or, as we regularly put the matter, the Stoic assumption of a universal determinism.
+μείρομαι, meiromai, verb, "receive as one's portion" So these rivals had at best a highly modified notion of a free will.
+The main stumbling block was the Stoic doctrine of fate and an all-encompassing divine providence, or, as we regularly put the matter, the Stoic assumption of a universal determinism.

 Frede discusses the Christian reception of the Stoic notion in the next chapter.

-up to us (eph' hēmin), or in our power, if they, like everything else which
+up to us (eph' hēmin), or in our power, if they, like everything else

 ἐφ᾽ ἡμῖν, eph᾽ hēmin, "up to us"

-The debate that would ensure about the Stoic doctrine of fate started out "as a debate about whether it can be said that our actions are up to us (eph' hēmin), or in our power, if they, like everything else which happens in the world, are determined by fate."
+The debate was "about whether it can be said that our actions are up to us (eph' hēmin), or in our power, if they, like everything else which happens in the world, are determined by fate."